Universality for critical heavy-tailed network models: Metric structure of maximal components

-\blfootnote{\emph{Emails:} \href{mailto:bhamidi@email.unc.edu}{bhamidi@email.unc.edu}, \href{mailto:sdhara@mit.edu}{s.dhara@mit.edu}, \href{mailto:r.w.v.d.hofstad@tue.nl}{r.w.v.d.hofstad@tue.nl}, \href{mailto:sanchayan.sen1@gmail.com}{sanchayan.sen1@gmail.com}} \blfootnote{$^1$Department of Statistics and Operations Research, University of North Carolina} \blfootnote{$^2$Microsoft Research Lab -- New England} \blfootnote{$^3$Department of Mathematics, Massachusetts Institute of Technology} \blfootnote{$^4$Department of Mathematics and Computer Science, Eindhoven University of Technology} \blfootnote{$^5$Department of Mathematics, Indian Institute of Science} \blfootnote{2010 \emph{Mathematics Subject Classification.} Primary: 60C05, 05C80.} \blfootnote{\emph{Keywords and phrases}.
+\blfootnote{\emph{Emails:} \href{mailto:bhamidi@email.unc.edu}{bhamidi@email.unc.edu}, \href{mailto:sdhara@mit.edu}{s.dhara@mit.edu}, \href{mailto:r.w.v.d.hofstad@tue.nl}{r.w.v.d.hofstad@tue.nl}, \href{mailto:sanchayan.sen1@gmail.com}{sanchayan.sen1@gmail.com}} \blfootnote{$^1$Department of Statistics and Operations Research, University of North Carolina} \blfootnote{$^2$Department of Mathematics, Massachusetts Institute of Technology} \blfootnote{$^3$Microsoft Research Lab -- New England} \blfootnote{$^4$Department of Mathematics and Computer Science, Eindhoven University of Technology} \blfootnote{$^5$Department of Mathematics, Indian Institute of Science} \blfootnote{2010 \emph{Mathematics Subject Classification.} Primary: 60C05, 05C80.} \blfootnote{\emph{Keywords and phrases}.
 Critical configuration model, critical percolation, Gromov-weak convergence, heavy-tailed degrees, multiplicative coalescent, universality} \blfootnote{\emph{Acknowledgment}.
 SB was partially supported by NSF grants DMS-1613072, DMS-1606839 and ARO grant W911NF-17-1-0010.
 SD, RvdH, and SS was supported by the Netherlands Organisation for Scientific Research (NWO) through Gravitation Networks grant 024.002.003.
 In addition, RvdH was supported by VICI grant 639.033.806, and SS was supported by a CRM-ISM fellowship.
-SD and RvdH would like to thank UNC Chapel Hill for hospitality where part of this work was done.}
+SD and RvdH would like to thank UNC Chapel Hill for hospitality where part of this work was done.
+A major part of this work was done when SD was a PhD student at Eindhoven University of Technology (TU/e), and SD thanks TU/e for supporting this work.}